louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 Discussion

 Given the right-sided predominance and flexural distribution, this rash is most consistent with a unilateral laterothoracic exanthem (UTLE).
-UTLE is typically characterized by a unilateral, periflexural exanthema that often involves the axillae and spreads to the contralateral side over time.Individual cases of UTLE in association with Epstein Barr virus and parvovirus B19 have been reported.UTLE is typically preceded by nonspecific systemic symptoms, including low-grade fever, diarrhea, or rhinitis.
+UTLE is typically characterized by a unilateral, periflexural exanthema that often involves the axillae and spreads to the contralateral side over time.
+Individual cases of UTLE in association with Epstein Barr virus and parvovirus B19 have been reported.UTLE is typically preceded by nonspecific systemic symptoms, including low-grade fever, diarrhea, or rhinitis.
 Although most often seen in children, UTLE can affect adults.

 The differential diagnosis in this patient with known SARS-CoV-2 infection included viral exanthema and exanthematous drug eruption.
 However, UTLE has not been associated with medications.
 Although acetaminophen is a rare cause of exanthematous drug eruptions, the time course of this eruption after 2 days of medication administration and resolution while on acetaminophen would be exceedingly quick.
 The morphology of the rash could be consistent with symmetric drug-related intertriginous and flexural exanthema but the patient's rash improved while she was on acetaminophen, making this diagnosis much less likely.
 Many cases of UTLE are initially mistaken for contact dermatitis because of the unusual distribution.
 Pathology of UTLE is nonspecific, similar to viral exanthem and exanthematous drug eruption, and typically shows mild spongiosis with variable lymphocytic perivascular infiltrates.
 UTLE typically self-resolves with supportive care within 3 to 6 weeks without recurrence.

 ---